 \section{Economical Third-Order Cell-Centered Discretization}

 In this section, we describe a new economical third-order cell-centered discretization constructed with the efficient projected-derivative formula.
 There are three key items.
-The first is a quadratically exact flux quadrature formula with a single numerical flux per face, which is derived from a three-point Gaussian quadrature formula.
-We only need one numerical flux per face but need to add a curvature correction term for quadratic exactness.
-Yet, we can eliminate all second derivatives from the curvature term by utilizing the efficient projected-derivative formula derived in the previous section. { The second is a quadratically exact source quadrature formula expressed in the form of a point value at the cell centroid with a curvature correction term, where again second derivatives eliminated by the efficient projected-derivative formula.
+The first is a quadratically exact flux quadrature formula with a single numerical flux per face, where we only need one numerical flux per face but need to add a curvature correction term for quadratic exactness.
+Yet, we can eliminate all second derivatives from the curvature term by utilizing the efficient projected-derivative formula derived in the previous section. { The second is a quadratically exact source quadrature formula expressed in the form of a point value at the cell centroid with a curvature correction term, where again second derivatives are eliminated by the efficient projected-derivative formula.
 The third} is that the gradient computation at nodes from solutions at cells, which requires a quadratic fit, can be formulated in a simple manner because the solutions at cells and the gradients at nodes are both point values.
 In addition, since there is no need to compute second derivatives, the resulting LSQ gradient formula can be written in the same form as a linear LSQ gradient formula and thus the cost of gradient computations will be the same if the number of neighbors are the same in linear and quadratic methods.
-These key items allow an efficient quadratic reconstruction scheme to be constructed that does not require second derivatives at all, by utilizing the efficient projected-derivative formula.
-Finally, we will discuss the implementation of weak boundary conditions.
+These key items allow an efficient quadratic interpolation scheme to be constructed that does not require second derivatives at all.
+Then, we will discuss the implementation of weak boundary conditions.
 Finally, we will discuss how the resulting discretization is more efficient than a conventional third-order discretization.